delafuentej/three.js-glsl_images-gallery-magnifying-glass/README.md

 - RAF cleanup: All requestAnimationFrame loops and event listeners are properly cleaned up to avoid memory leaks.

 ---

+## 🛠️ Technologies Used

+This project leverages a modern JavaScript toolchain built for high-performance web applications, real-time GLSL rendering, and efficient image processing.

+### Frontend

+-**React 19** — UI library used to build dynamic and reactive components.

+- **React DOM 19** — Integrates React with the browser DOM for rendering.

+-**Vite** — Next-generation frontend tooling providing ultra-fast bundling and HMR.

+- **@vitejs/plugin-react** — Enables optimized React support in Vite.

+### Graphics & Rendering

+- **vite-plugin-glsl** — Allows importing GLSL shader files directly into JavaScript/React, enabling custom visual effects such as chromatic aberration and image distortions.

+### Image Processing

+-**_Sharp_** — High-performance image processing library used for transformations, optimizations, and generating efficient output images.

+### Performance & Loading

+-**vite-plugin-preload** — Preloads assets for improved performance and faster render times.

 ## 📦 Installation